lucylow/En_francais_si_vous_plait-/README.md

 * **Multi-Hop Attention Functionality**
   * Self attention layers - where all the keys, values, and queries come from the same input
-  * CNN encoder creates a vector for each word to be translated, and CNN decoder translates words while PyTorch computations are being simultaneously made
-  * **Network has two decoder layers and attention is paid to each layer.** Refer to image below.
+  * CNN encoder creates a vector for each word to be translated, and CNN decoder translates words while PyTorch computations are being simultaneously made. **Network has two decoder layers and attention is paid to each layer.** Refer to image below.

       ![alt text bonjour](https://github.com/lucylow/En_francais_si_vous_plait-/blob/master/screenshots/translation_illustration.gif)